-^{}Mrs. Wages is a registered trademark of Precision Foods, Inc.
+^{}Mrs. Wages is a registered trademark of Kent Precision Foods Group, Inc. Presto is not affiliated with Kent Precision Foods Group, Inc.

 Refer to the Fruit Drying Guide on page 6 and begin checking the fruit at the beginning of the average drying time range.
 Remove a few pieces of fruit from each dehydrator tray and allow to cool to room temperature.
 Fruits are acceptably dry when they are soft and pliable, but not sticky.
 Fruit folded in half should not stick together.
 Apple and banana slices can be dried until crisp, if desired.
 If fruits seem to have a lot of moisture remaining, recheck every 1 to 2 hours.
 If fruits appear to be almost done, check again in 30 minutes.
 Always check fruits from each tray.